A picture of me

 Software and other stuff

-* A project I'm very interested in tries to support teachers at primary schools and educators in kindergardens in doing science education via an inquiry-based learning method (i.e. the children figure out things by doing experiments themselves, not by having the teacher tell them how things are supposed to work).
+* A project I'm very much interested in tries to support teachers at primary schools and kindergardens to do science education via an inquiry-based learning method (i.e., the children figure out things by doing experiments themselves, not by having the teacher tell them how things are supposed to work).
 I'm one of the collaborators (mostly taking care of the technical side of things) of the German mirror-website of the French site La main à la pâte:

 Sonnentaler – La main à la pâte